n-fowler/SpecflowCompanySample/README.md

  | TestItemOne | 5.0   | 5        |
  | TestItemTwo | 2.0   | 6        |
  Then there is a 5% discount applied

+ Notes on Testing api's specifically:

+ I would validate that we can hit the api with a valid test order, invalid test order, and other scenarios depending on the nature of how it's built (order not under current customers account?
+Customer doesn't have access rights? etc) verify that the status is correct, the returned result is formatted correctly with the right data, and other specifics related to the feature.
 ```